 So I can say in confidence, these muffins are very good!

-This recipe makes about 10-12 raspberry muffins depending on the muffin cup or muffin tin you use.
+This recipe makes about 10-12 muffins depending on the muffin cup or muffin tin you use.
 Enjoy them to yourself, with your family and friends!
-Here’s some tips to make these delicious vegan raspberry muffins.
+Here are some tips to make this recipe!

 Use fresh raspberries